Countable and Uncountable Infinities

 *

-How could you list them all?
-Or even just those in the interval between 0 and 1?
+How could we list all of them?
+Or, to start with, even just those in between 0 and 1?
 Surely there must be a similar trick.

 It turns out that it can’t be done.